 In addition, on April 18, 2019, o ur board of directors approved options to purchase common stock to Messrs.
-Brown, Goldman, Nelson, Muth and Ajami to be effective upon the effectiveness of the registration statement for this offering.
+Brown, Goldman, Nelson, Muth and Ajami to be effective upon the effectiveness of the registration statement for this offering with an exercise price per share equal to the initial public offering price of our common stock in the offering.
 The option grants are as follows: Mr. Brown, 500,000 shares; Mr. Goldman, 100,000 shares; Mr. Nelson, 200,000 shares; Mr. Muth, 100,000 shares; and Mr. Ajami, 100,000 shares.
-The exercise price per share is equal to the offering price of our common stock in this offering.
+In addition, our board will grant options to purchase 40,000 shares of common stock to Mr. Brown, options to purchase 5,000 shares of common stock to Mr. Nelson, in each case to be effective upon the effectiveness of the registration statement for this offering with an exercise price per share equal to the initial public offering price of our common stock in this offering.

-Assuming an initial public offering price of \$ 20.00 per share, which is the midpoint of the price range set forth on the cover of this prospectus, the aggregate intrinsic value of stock options outstanding as of December 31, 2018 was approximately \$ 86.4 million, of which approximately \$54.3 million related to vested awards and approximately \$32.1 million related to unvested awards.
+Assuming an initial public offering price of \$24.00 per share, which is the midpoint of the price range set forth on the cover of this prospectus, the aggregate intrinsic value of stock options outstanding as of December 31, 2018 was approximately \$106.9 million, of which approximately \$65.7 million related to vested awards and approximately \$41.2 million related to unvested awards.